Sevval42/WeatherApp/README.md

-## Inhalt
+## Description
-A project for getting into docker, simple GET requests and routing using PHP
+A simple weather website using the Open-Meteo API for getting into docker, simple GET requests and routing using PHP.